 The grandfather of the industry, Unix Air Transport has remained a stable company throughout the decades and has been able to cover the planet with a world-wide network of airport terminals.
-High security has meant no hijackings have ever occurred on Unix planes.
+High security has meant no Unix planes have ever experienced a hijacking.
 Other airlines often interact with this airline's flyways during inter-country flights.

 Only one person interfaces between the passengers and the baggage check-in, ticket seller, flight attendants and pilots.
 Passengers must use this person to interact with all the others.
 No matter which employees are encountered, they all look and act the same as the others.

 Airport terminal, luggage check-in, and ticket services are plain but run smoothly and quickly.
-No employees ever talk back to the passengers or deny any requests.
-Unfortunately, detrimental requests are also obeyed without question even if they can destroy the passenger's luggage.
+No employees ever talk back to the passengers, and rarely deny any requests.
+Unfortunately, some detrimental requests are obeyed without question, even if they might destroy the passenger's luggage.

-Although DOS Air has simple, workhorse aircraft, they fly faster and farther than those of other airlines for the same amount of fuel.
+Although DOS Air has simple, inexpensive, workhorse aircraft, they fly faster and farther than those of other airlines for the same amount of fuel.
 Flights are never delayed or cancelled.
 Upon request, there are decorative overlays available at extra charge that can cover all the plainness with pretty facades.

-At first, Windows Air used DOS Air employees to do the actual work, all the while presenting to the passengers a bright and inviting terminal, friendly flight attendants, a fairly easy baggage check and boarding procedure, but a laboured flight because of having to answer too many "Yes" questions during their time in the air.
+At first, Windows Air used DOS Air employees to do the actual work, all the while presenting to the passengers a bright and inviting terminal, friendly flight attendants, fairly easy baggage checks and boarding procedures, but a laboured flight because of having to answer many "Yes or No" questions during their time in the air.
 This airline now has its own employees, save for the odd DOS Air one still under contract.

 During some flights, the entire cabin interior turns blue and neither flight attendants nor crew can be summoned.
-Passengers have to then abandon the current flight and start their trip all over again.
+Passengers have to then abandon the current trip and start all over again.
 Windows Air has constant problems with hijackers, although these can be lessened -- but only for great expense and time on the part of the passenger.

 Windows Vista Air

-Although now out of business, it was similar to the older Windows Air, but Vista Air costs more.
-It uses much larger aircraft that carry a lot of superfluous cargo, fly much slower, and use a great deal more fuel than the planes of other airlines.
-Security screening is a nightmare with endless questions and invasive body cavity searches.
+Although now out of business, it was similar to the older Windows Air, but Vista Air cost more.
+It used much larger aircraft that carried a lot of superfluous cargo, flew much slower, and used a great deal more fuel than the planes of other airlines.
+Security screening was a nightmare with endless questions and invasive body cavity searches.

-Once in the air, all extras are charged for, meals are good but it takes them a long time to be prepared and served, and to use the washroom, a special code must be entered followed by answering more of those "Yes" questions.
-As well, flight attendants constantly check your tickets and vouchers to see if they are official Windows Air ones.
-If not, your flight is immediately terminated even if over an ocean.
+Once in the air, all extras were charged for.
+Meals were good but it took them a long time to be prepared and served.
+To use the washroom, a special code had to be entered, followed by choosing among more of those "Yes or No" selections.
+As well, flight attendants constantly checked your tickets and vouchers to see if they were official Windows Vista Air ones.
+If not, your flight was immediately terminated even if over an ocean.

 This European air company was started by ex-employees of UNIX Air Transport and staffed by disillusioned workers of other Operating System airlines.
 It builds its own terminals and manufactures its own planes but does not entirely complete the interiors.
 To reduce costs, it uses the same runways and fuel as that of most of the other airlines.
-This allows those other users to land at a Linuxtansa airport to peruse its terminals at their leisure.
+This allows those other users to land at a Linuxtansa airport to peruse its terminals at their leisure with no increased cost.

-This airline charges to print tickets, but users can also print their own with no repercussions, and at little to no cost.
+Linuxtansa charges to print tickets, but users can also print their own with no repercussions, and at little to no cost.
 When passengers board a plane, a free toolkit is issued so that they can hook up the cockpit gauges and controls, and complete the interior to individual tastes.
 Once done, the experience is comfortable, the plane flies on schedule with minimal problems, and provides food, magazines and entertainment at no charge.